-The Committee reviewed the Group's considerations on future profitability to evaluate the judgement that it is probable the deferred tax assets are approved the viability statement and the going concern disclosures for inclusion in the 2020 Annual Report and Accounts.
+The Committee reviewed the Group's considerations on future profitability to evaluate the judgement that it is probable the deferred tax assets are recoverable.

 DIRECTORS' VALUATION OF THE INVESTMENTS PORTFOLIO

 The Committee assessed the methodology used to value the assets in terms of the discount rates applied.
 It also critically appraised the output of the Directors' valuation exercise.